NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 }
 {% endcodeblock %}

+<code>backup.database.postgres.user</code> is the user's name which runs our PostgreSQL service.
+For example, on my FreeBSD system it is called <code>pgsql</code> and this user should created by Ports or pkgng installation of PostgreSQL.
+It has different names on different platforms.
+You can figure it out by investigating <code>/etc/passwd</code> or <code>/etc/master.passwd</code>:

+    $ cat /etc/passwd

+or

+    $ cat /etc/master.passwd

+<code>backup.database.postgres.databases</code> is a JSON array of PostgreSQL databases.

+<code>backup.database.postgres.databases.tag</code> is a tag for archive file name.
+Everything for <code>.backup.openldap.tag</code> also applies here.

+<code>backup.database.postgres.databases.name</code> is the exact database name inside your PostgreSQL instance. <code>*</code> means create a backup of all tables in one go in one single dump file.
+I found it a best practice to have an overall dump and separate dumps for each database.
+Why?
+Because, in one hand I sometimes forget to add new databases here, so that <code>*</code> takes care of that for me.
+On the other hand sometimes you may face error restoring or importing back all your databases using a single dump file -- due to a bug, human error or anything --, so you have each database backup separately, then you won't loose much.

+<code>backup.database.postgres.databases.comment</code> is used inside logs, syslogs and reports to refer to that table instead of name which is not always clear.

 <br />
 <a name="ConfigMariaDbMySqlBackups"></a>

 ### Configuring MariaDB and MySQL Databases Backups ###

+The same as PostgreSQL goes for configuring MariaDB or MySQL databases:

 {% codeblock config.json lang:js %}
 {